NRCan/planaura/README.md

      - model_params (dict): configurations used to create the model architecture.
 When using Planaura weights, do not change any of these parameters unless otherwise indicated.

+          - load_params (dict): parameters to load the model weights
+               - source (str): "local" or "huggingface".
+                    If set to local, then provide the "checkpoint_path" of the weights on your local device.
+                    If set to huggingface, then provide the repo_id and model_name to download the model from huggingface.
+              - checkpoint_path (str): full path to the pth file of the model weights on your local device.
+              - repo_id (str): huggingface repo id of the Planaura models
+              - model_name (str): Planaura model name as hosted on huggingface

           - keep_pos_embedding (bool): the position embeddings are applied to both encoder and reconstruction decoder.
                Set to true when using Planaura in bi-temporal mode.
                Set to false when using Planaura in static model.